This post may contain affiliate links. Please read my privacy policy.

 - Flour

-How to Make Spiral Curry Puff
+How To Make Spiral Curry Puff

 Step 1: Filling

-Step 3: Curry Puff Pastry
+Step 3: Curry Puff Pastry – Water dough

 Step 4: Oil dough

 Step 9: Brush the edge with water and fold the dough in half.
 Press the edges together to seal, forming a half-moon shape.
-Pinch the edge of the puff with your thumb, bringing the back side forward and sealing it with the front.
+Pinch the edge of the puff with your thumb, folding the back side forward and sealing it with the front.
 Repeat this process to create about 8-9 pleats.

 Frequently Asked Questions